Hurricane Survival Guide to Saving Your Data

 September 12, 2017

-It doesn’t take a powerful storm like Hurricane Irma to lose your data – anything from a hardware failure, software corruption or a spilled coffee can do the trick.
+It doesn’t take a powerful storm like a hurricane to lose your data – anything from a hardware failure, software corruption, or a spilled coffee can do the trick.

 Sometimes a looming catastrophe can help us realize what we should have been doing better all along.
 For any business, data collection and storage are vital.
 Whether data is your end product or something you use to provide your valuable services, it’s essential to your success.

 According to Autodesk

 Organization is the key to monitoring, saving, and backing up your files.
 Make sure you know where everything is, so you can retrieve any lost data quickly and efficiently.
 Develop a standard naming structure and memorable folder paths.
 If your files are too disorganized to find, that’s barely better than losing them.

 Make sure you take care of what’s most important.
 Files you use most often, data that can’t be re-created, applications you’ll need in the future, and home videos are a must.

 - Cloud Backup – Whether it’s a personal cloud account or an enterprise-sized solution, it’s always a good idea to store your files where they can’t get lost or rained upon.
 Whether a fire, flood, blizzard, or a hurricane come your way, you’ll be protected with services like Dropbox, Google Drive, Microsoft OneDrive, etc.

 - Online Backup – You can download a program to run in the background of your PC or Mac that will automatically backup all your files to the service’s web storage.
 There are many online backup services to choose from, so shop around and choose wisely.